Video: Basal view of the brain

-Structures seen on the basal view of the brain with the brainstem removed, showing the cut surface of mesencephalon.
+You are watching a preview.
+Go Premium to access the full video: Structures seen from a basal view of the brain with the brainstem removed, showing the cut surface of the mesencephalon.

 Hello, everyone!
 This is Joao from Kenhub, and welcome to another anatomy tutorial where, this time, we're going to be talking about the basal view of the brain.
 Essentially, what we’re going to be doing here on this tutorial is looking at the structures that can be seen when we look at the brain from an inferior aspect or the base of the brain like you’re seeing right now on this image on the screen.
 We will be highlighting and discussing the structures that are identifiable from this aspect and also talk a bit about their function.

 Before we start describing the several structures that we see in this basal view of the brain, just for orientation purposes, I want to show you that in the base of the brain, we see also these structures that I just added here.
 The yellow structures are then the cranial nerves but we also see here the cerebellum – which is the structure here – and you also see here this structure which is then the brainstem.

 Now, this area of the brain is then protected by bone, specifically, the base of the skull as you can see here on this image on the right side.
 So, the most anterior portion of the brain which is this part here will be then located in this area of the base of the skull which is known as the anterior cranial fossa.
 Then you see here that the temporal lobes are going to be located in these or in this area which is known as the middle cranial fossa, and then on this area, you can see that this structure will fit in perfectly – so you can see that the cerebellum is going to be found on the posterior cranial fossa.
 So you can see that the base of the skull is perfect because it allow the brain to really be accommodated.